Paws of Fury: The Legend of Hank

 The First Threshold at 22 minutes marks the transition into Act II, occurring at 24% of the runtime.
 This illustrates the protagonist's commitment to Hank makes the active choice to commit to samurai training under Jimbo, despite having no natural talent, believing he can become the hero the village needs., moving from reaction to action.

 The Collapse moment at 68 minutes (73% through) represents the emotional nadir.
 Here, Hank is exposed as a fraud before the village when his lack of real skill is revealed.
 The villagers turn on him in betrayal and anger.
 Jimbo abandons him.
-Hank is cast out, alone and stripped of everything - his dream, his friends, his purpose (metaphorical death of his hero identity)., illustrates the protagonist at their lowest point.
+Hank is cast out, alone and stripped of everything - his dream, his friends, his purpose (metaphorical death of his hero identity)., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 75 minutes initiates the final act resolution at 79% of the runtime.
 Hank realizes that being a hero isn't about skill or approval - it's about courage and heart.
 He understands the theme: his worth comes from within.
 He chooses to return and fight for the village even if they don't want him, synthesizing Jimbo's lessons with his own authentic spirit., demonstrating the transformation achieved throughout the journey.